arielgee/Sage-Like/.misc/tasks.md

 * syndication not working when it a local XML file.
 Duh?!
 Browser Security!!!
 Can't access user's local files unless selected by the user
 * disable (optional) Periodic feed check when sage-like sidebar is closed
     * Do Background Feed Check When Sage-Like Sidebar is Closed
+* add 'Lazy' option to 'Feed Check method' for one by one - 1.5 seconds between each one.
 ---

 #### Next